 - Fright Night.
 "Evil Ed" is bitten and changed into a vampire.
 He apparently loves it, enthusiastically hunting down and attacking Peter Vincent.

 - Bella from Twilight certainly feels this way.

 - So does Bree Tanner.
 Edward seems to as well, going off of his narration in Midnight Sun.

-- The Saga of Darren Shan Steve wants to be vampire, so he can be an asshole and kill people he doesn't like.
+- The Saga of Darren Shan: Steve wants to be a vampire, so he can be an asshole and kill people he doesn't like.

 - Jody from Bloodsucking Fiends and sequels views vampirism this way